Bingchao-Zhao/Triple_U-net/publiced/README.md

 ## Training

-To train the network, first modify `Config.py` to specify the data to be trained, and then execute the command in liunx: <br/>
+To train the network, first modify `Config.py` to specify the data to be trained, `self.train_data_path`  :is the dir of training images `self.edg_path`         :is the dir of the contour of all the images, including training images and testing images `self.label_path`       :is the dir of the ground truth of all the images, including training images and testing images Note that the original image and the corresponding GT and contour should have the same file name.
+And then execute the command in liunx: <br/>
 `python main.py --epoch 150 --train 1` <br/>
 --train 1 means training --train 0 means testing.The number of GPU number is 1 by default.

 ## Testing

-When performing the Testing process, first modify `Config.py` to specify the data and the weight file to be loaded, and then execute the command in liunx: <br/>
+When performing the Testing process, first modify `Config.py` to specify the data and the weight file to be loaded, `self.test_data_path`  :is the path of testing images `self.model_path`      :is the weight file need to be loaded Note that the testing image and the corresponding GT should have the same file name. and then execute the command in liunx: <br/>
 `python main.py  --train 0` <br/>
 --train 1 means training --train 0 means testing.The number of GPU number is 1 by default.